 The software inside the German stairlift is programmed specifically for your stairs and maps every bend and corner.
-When the carriage (seat part) approaches a bend, it electronically swivels the seat round to point the user's knees 45 degrees down the stairs, thus reducing the space between knees and opposing stair wall.
+When the carriage (seat part) approaches a bend, it automatically swivels the seat round to point the user's knees 45 degrees down the stairs, thus reducing the space between knees and opposing stair wall.